l-gonzo/.bashrc.d/README.md

 fi
 unset rc
 ```
-This will prevent the README.md and LICENSE files from running.
+This ensures that only .sh or .bash files inside the .bashrc.d folder are executed.

 4. **Add any additional scripts in the `.bashrc.d` directory** that you want to load automatically when Bash starts.